 Gippsland, Tambo and North Eastern Victoria Biodiversity Management Strategy

-This includes continued involvement in clearing trees to open roads or to establish firebreaks.
-As at 31 January, VicForests and its contractors had committed around 90 staff and 45 machines to the critical tasks of safety clearing, reopening major roads and recovery.
-Timber generated through these activities will be removed when possible and will be distributed for community purposes, including fence restoration and firewood.
-Any timber suitable for sawn processing will be distributed to VicForests’ customers where possible to reduce pressure on forest supply.
+Earlier this year, VicForests committed around 90 staff and 45 machines to the critical tasks of safety clearing, reopening major roads and recovery.
+Timber generated through these activities was removed where possible and distributed for community purposes, including fence restoration and firewood.
+Any timber suitable for sawn and value add processing was distributed to VicForests’ customers where possible to reduce pressure on forest supply.

 Recovery and Forest Regeneration

-Our extensive seed bank of Victorian native tree species will be used to plant or sow appropriate areas to promote forest recovery with the appropriate species types.
+Our extensive seed bank of Victorian native tree species is being used to plant or sow appropriate areas to promote forest recovery with the appropriate species types.

-With favourable conditions, the future re-colonisation of affected areas can start almost immediately for some species
+With favourable conditions, the future re-colonisation of affected areas can start almost immediately for some species.

 Harvesting in Fire Affected Areas